 Mid-Penn Conference – Keystone Division

 Final Record: 23-19 / 4th place

 Season Recap: The Cougars play in the very competitive Keystone Division of the Mid-Penn Conference.
 Throughout the season, Palmyra was led by junior Sean Kelly who averaged a 77.9 score in the regular season and then finished sixth at the Mid-Penn Championships, earning a tee time at the District 3 Championships.
 Kelly’s teammate senior Mason North finished twenty-second at the Mid-Penn Tournament and was named the first alternate for Districts.
-Throughout the season the team was also aided by the play of seniors Kevin Dromgoole and Alexa Knapp.
+Throughout the season the team was also aided by the play of senior Kevin Dromgoole and junior Alexa Knapp.
 For the way that this squad competed, they were awarded the Sportsmanship Award for the Keystone Division.

 If you are looking to provide feedback or are a business or individual interested in providing sponsorship to aid our mission at LebCoSports, you are asked to contact Dan by emailing email@example.com.

 Wengert’s Home Center